 That's the only thing you said about.

-Donald Trump, your new best.
+Donald Trump, your new best friend.

 Hang on a second.

-Stamps 8 million more in poverty, double the national debt.
+13 million more Americans on food stamps, 8 million more in poverty, double the national debt.

-So it wasn't on a continual decline because of Barack Obama.
+So it wasn't on a continual decline because of Barack Obama?

 All right.